-Revising your Work author Amanda Zieba
+Revising your Work with author Amanda Zieba

 I'm pleased Amanda Zieba is able to join us again.
 Amanda is an author, a word nerd, a mom, a wife, a teacher, and so much more.
 Today she gives us excellent tips on revising your work.
 (In my opinion, there are never enough tips to get me through this phase of writing!)

 I have been fortunate enough to attend three, four-day writing excursions this summer.
 Since leaving the full-time teaching world, my home office hours are mostly dedicated to paying gigs.
 But, on these writing retreats, I splurge, allowing myself to dive head first into my fiction work.

 This summer my fiction project is revising my YA Fantasy manuscript.
 As I’ve poured over these words (in some cases for the 3rd, 5th or 8th time!)
 I’ve learned a few helpful tips.
 Here they are!

 I don’t know about you, but I struggle to revise on the computer screen.
 (Honestly, I do most of my work long hand, but looking at the words on the page is especially helpful when revising.)
 On the page I cross out and add easily, drawing arrows to put the text in the correct place.
 If it is an early revision, I print the document one sided, leaving the backs of pages open to draft additions to the scenes.
 Once I’m done with a chapter or section, I go back to my computer and type it all in… inevitably to print it out again and start the process all over, until it is perfect!

 Free write to get yourself out of plot holes.